 Greg Sachs, M.D.

 The Division of General Internal Medicine and Geriatrics is large, diverse, and active in the Department of Medicine's clinical, teaching and research missions.
-Its members have been active in national organizations (e.g, three former presidents of the Society of General Internal Medicine and two current members of the Institute of Medicine), and have key leadership roles in the Indiana University School of Medicine and the University at large.
+Its members have been active in national organizations (e.g, three former presidents of the Society of General Internal Medicine and members of the Institute of Medicine), and have key leadership roles in the Indiana University School of Medicine and the University at large.